Zambia: The Maravi Confederacy

 In the 1200s, before the founding of the Luba-Lunda states, a group of Bantu people started migrating from the Congo Basin to Lake Mweru then finally settled around Lake Malawi.
 These migrants are believed to have been one of the inhabitants around the Upemba area in the Democratic Republic of Congo.
-By the 1400s these groups of migrants collectively called the Maravi, and most prominently among them was the Chewa people (AChewa), who started assimilating other Bantu groups like the Tumbuka.
+By the 1400s these groups of migrants collectively called the Maravi, and most prominently among them was the Chewa people who started imitating other Bantu groups like the Tumbuka.

 In 1480 the Maravi Empire was founded by the kalonga (paramount chief of the Maravi) from the Phiri clan, one of the main clans, with the others being Banda, Mwale and Nkhoma.
-The Maravi Empire stretched from the Indian Ocean through what today is Mozambique to Zambia and large parts of Malawi.
-The political organization of the Maravi resembled that of the Luba and is believed to have originated from there.
+The Maravi Empire stretched from the Indian Ocean through what today is Mozambique to Zambia and central parts of Malawi.
+The political organisation of the Maravi resembled that of the Luba and is believed to have originated from there.
 The primary export of the Maravi was ivory, which was transported to Swahili brokers.

 Iron was also manufactured and exported.
-In the 1590s the Portuguese endeavoured to monopolize Maravi export trade.
+In the 1590s the Portuguese endeavoured to take monopoly over Maravi export trade.
 This attempt was met with outrage by the Maravi of Lundu, who unleashed their WaZimba armed force.
 The WaZimba sacked the Portuguese trade towns of Tete, Sena and various other towns.

 The Maravi are also believed to have brought the traditions that would become Nyau secret society from Upemba.
 The Nyau form the cosmology or indigenous religion of the people of Maravi.
 The Nyau society consists of ritual dance performances and masks used for the dances; this belief system spread around the region.

 The Maravi declined as a result of succession disputes within the confederacy, attack by the Ngoni and slave raids from the Yao.